imeMFK01/ProcessTrialtrove/README.md

-The GitHub repository http:/github.com/ruppinlab/ProcessTrialtrove contains two programs usful for processing data from the clinical trial repository Trialtrove.
+The GitHub repository http:/github.com/ruppinlab/ProcessTrialtrove contains three programs usful for processing data from the clinical trial repository Trialtrove.
 The code will be directly useful only for those who have a Trialtrove license.
 For others, the code should be interpreted as pseudocode that clarifies certain methods we are using to analyze Trialtrove data.